AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-5-labs/README.md

 In this exercise, we will use use the Rancher MCM Continuous Delivery functionality under the Cluster Explorer to deploy to 2 separate clusters simultaneously.

 First, let's add the K3d clusters we created from yesterday to the Rancher MCM UI.

-We are not going to be verbose, so look at this as a bit of challenge.
-We will give you a couple of hints.
-You will need to make sure you are in the proper context when applying the commands Rancher MCM provides.
-To switch context:
+First lets update the `kubeconfig` variable:
+`export KUBECONFIG=~/.kube/config` {{ execute }}

+Now we can add `lab-cluster1` in Rancher MCM.

+Now, for each K3d cluster, let's switch to the proper context.
 `lab-cluster1`
+`k3d kubeconfig merge lab-cluster1 -d` {{ execute }}
 `kubectl config use-context k3d-lab-cluster1` {{ execute }}

+Now we can add `lab-cluster2` in Rancher MCM.

 `lab-cluster2`
+`k3d kubeconfig merge lab-cluster2 -d` {{ execute }}
 `kubectl config use-context k3d-lab-cluster2` {{ execute }}

+Now add `lab-cluster2` in Rancher MCM.

 ____